javadalmasi/proxy/README.md

 - Kubernetes liveness and readiness probes
 - Docker health checks
 - Container orchestrator monitoring

+### Response Headers
+The proxy adds the following header to indicate the protocol used for the upstream connection:
+- `X-Proxy-Protocol`: Shows which protocol (HTTP/3, HTTP/2, HTTP/1.1) was used to connect to the origin server

 ### Performance Tuning
 The proxy is optimized for high concurrency with: